SE-UP/RSE-UP/_sources/chapters/working_in_teams.md

 ### Software

 In order to choose the right license for our software, we need to understand the difference between two kinds of license.
 The **MIT License** (and its close sibling the BSD License) say that people can do whatever they want to with the software as long as they cite the original source, and that the authors accept no responsibility if things go wrong.
 The **GNU Public License** gives people similar rights, but requires them to share their own work on the same terms:

-> You may copy, distribute and modify the software as long as you track changes/dates in source files.
+> You may copy, distribute, and modify the software as long as you track changes/dates in source files.
 > Any modifications to or software including (via compiler) GPL-licensed code
 > must also be made available under the GPL
 > along with build and install instructions.